 - Isolations will only be applied or removed by a competent person (within the NPDC operations team as the asset owner) with the direct authority of the Permit Issuer to be an installer or checker.
 Anyone interfering with an NPDC isolation will be subject to disciplinary action.
 Personal locks shall be removed by the person that applied the lock (see section 13.2 below). - 2.
 No isolation will be removed without the authority of the Permit Issuer. - 3.
 Blinds, spades etc are isolations and must be identified as such by the use of a numbered tag. - 4.
-The Permit Issuer is to check that the number of locks/tags returned to the permit coordination centre match the number (and colour) issued.
+The PICWS or other permit user must be provided with a working copy of the isolation procedure on request and if necessary shown the location of each isolation. - 5.
+The Permit Issuer is to check that the number of locks/tags returned to the permit coordination centre match the number issued. - 6.
+Except where testing (see test run checklist) is required, such as the direction of rotation of an electric motor, de-isolation of equipment will not normally take place until the PICWS has indicated completion of the work by signing the work completed section of the Permit.
+Deisolation will only take place after the PI has checked that there are no outstanding Permits registered on the Isolation Certificate.